 3 hours.
-Kinematic and dynamic analysis of basic mechanisms with an introduction to kinematic synthesis.
-Fundamentals of vibration theory and their application to lumped parameter systems.
+Course is a kinematic and dynamic analysis of basic mechanisms with an introduction to kinematic synthesis.
+Covers fundamentals of vibration theory and their application to lumped parameter systems.
 Both single- and multi-degree of freedom systems having steady-state and transient responses are considered.
-Concepts of machine dynamics and design are supplemented with mathematical, graphical, and computer techniques and analysis.
+Concepts of machine dynamics and design are supplemented with mathematical, graphical and computer techniques and analysis.
 Applications using dynamic analysis software are included.
 Additional course fee is required.